Admissions: USC Mann PharmD Program

 Once you are admitted to the USC PharmD program, you must submit:

-You may have your transcript(s) emailed through your school of Parchment to us at: pharmadm@usc.edu.
+You may have your transcripts emailed through Parchment or directly from your school’s registrar’s office to us at: pharmadm@usc.edu.
 Note: Do not use the default USC choice.
-You need to manually type in the email address, pharmadm@usc.edu; otherwise, it will get delayed.
+You need to manually type in the email address, pharmadm@usc.edu; otherwise, it will be delayed.
+Or, mail your transcripts to:

 USC Alfred E. Mann School of Pharmacy and Pharmaceutical Sciences